AdamLauz/experience/README.md

 #####  @ OpenMRS
 - Developed open source module for medical appointment scheduling using JavaScript, Java, and open-source technologies such as Liquibase, Spring MVC, and Hibernate.
-- System was deployed in a refugee clinc in Tel-Aviv
+- System was deployed in a refugee clinc in Tel-Aviv.
 - [Publication](https://wiki.openmrs.org/display/docs/appointment+scheduling+module)